6 Must-Do Things in Bar Harbor and Acadia National Park

 4. Bike the Carriage Roads

 Dog-friendly?
-Yes.
-Pets are permitted on carriage roads.
+Yes!
+Pets are welcome on the carriage roads.

 man and dog sitting on cliff at sunrise